techtrailhead/devrelskills/tutorials/01-why-devrel-needs-different-automation.md

 ## The solution: Skills adapted for developers

 [marketingskills](https://github.com/coreyhaines31/marketingskills) by Corey Haines provides 25 AI skills for marketing.
-The concept is right — detailed instruction files that teach Claude how to handle specific tasks.
+The concept is right with detailed instruction files that teach Claude how to handle specific tasks.

 The problem: they're built for traditional marketing.
 So we adapted them for DevRel.